 Here are some questions you could ask when interviewing a prospective teacher:

 Notice that I did not put down “How much do you charge?” as one of the questions to ask.
 Obviously, you will need to know how much a teacher charges, but it should be a question you ask last.
 A teacher who charges $15/hour is not necessarily better than a teacher who charges $100/hour.
-Likewise, a teacher who charges $100/hour is not necessarily better than the teacher who charges $15/hour.
-Quality is far more important!
+Likewise, a beginner piano student will not necessarily benefit more from a University professor than a new and inspired teacher..
+Compatibility and personality is far more important!
 Too much discipline and strictness to begin with can result in kids dropping music before they’ve had a chance to really discover the possibilities.
 Fun and Inspiration First; then after a passion in ignited, more discipline etc. There are many teachers out there with diverse backgrounds that have many different approaches to benefit from!

 Remember, music education is a long-term investment.
 A good piano teacher will inspire the student to create musically and enjoy playing piano, now and many years into the future… all while actually, scientifically making you smarter in life!